Tarunb0/DevOps-docs-hub/jenkins/jenkins-install-notification-tools.md

 # Installing and integrating Notification and Collaboration Tools on Jenkins

-Certainly!
-Below are the detailed steps for installing and integrating Slack CLI, Microsoft Teams, and an Email Client (SMTP) on Jenkins:
+ Here are the detailed steps for installing and integrating Slack CLI, Microsoft Teams, and an Email Client (SMTP) on Jenkins:

 1. **Installing Slack CLI**: